theos/theos.dev/docs/Features.md

 * Fallback/last resort headers can be placed at `include/_fallback`; this can be used to provide drop-in replacements for missing SDK headers. (rpetrich)
 * `make update-theos`, predictably enough, updates Theos to the latest commit. (rpetrich)
-* `make package FINALPACKAGE=1` will optimise assets (runs [pincrush](https://github.com/DHowett/pincrush) on PNG images, and converts plists to binary format) and generate a package with a "clean" version (ie, no build number).
+* `make package FINALPACKAGE=1` will optimise assets (converts plists to binary format) and generate a package with a "clean" version (i.e., no build number).
 Recommended when building a package you’re about to release. (rpetrich/kirb)
-* `INSTALL_TARGET_PROCESSES = Preferences MobileMail` is a shortcut for killing a process.
+* `INSTALL_TARGET_PROCESSES = PROCESS-NAME` is a shortcut for killing a process.
 (Previously `TWEAK_TARGET_PROCESS`) (rpetrich)
 * Unlike rpetrich’s fork, the internal generator (using Objective-C runtime functions directly) is changed back to the Substrate generator (using Substrate’s wrappers around the runtime functions to assure future compatibility).
 * `make do` is a shortcut for `make package install`. (rpetrich)
 * Each architecture is compiled separately, rather than all being compiled at once.
 This avoids some issues with the original design of Theos. (rpetrich)
 * Different SDKs can be used for different architectures, making it possible to for instance use Xcode 4.4 for armv6 compilation alongside a newer Xcode for armv7/arm64. (rpetrich)
 * All generated files are stored in `.theos`, rather than many different directories in the root of the project. (rpetrich)
 * `make clean-packages` removes non-final packages. (rpetrich)
-* Makes `dpkg-deb` use lzma compression, because the current format dpkg-deb uses (xz) is not supported by Telesphoreo’s old dpkg build. (kirb)
+* Utilise lzma compression for debs because the current format dpkg-deb uses (xz) is not supported by Telesphoreo’s old dpkg build. (kirb)
 * Packages are output to a subdirectory called `packages`. (kirb)
 * Use [hbang/headers](https://github.com/hbang/headers) as a submodule. (kirb)
 * Supports the iOS 7 simulator. (kirb)